TwinkalParmar-16/calculator-behavior/Multiply.md

 - Given: On the calculator
 - When: Enter first "number",
-  and then enter "multiplication" operator, and then some irrelevent operator. and enter second "number", and press "equals".
+  and then enter "multiplication" operator, and then some irrelevant operator. and enter second "number", and press "equals".
 - Then: Prefer the last operator.